 Education and certification

-- Knowledge of the other UN official working language or language of the duty station is an asset.
+- Knowledge of another UN official working language is an asset.

 Duration of contract

-This is a full-time, fixed-term appointment.
-The initial appointment will be for one (1) year with the possibility of renewal on a fixed-term appointment basis, subject to satisfactory work performance.
-For academic positions, the combined duration of fixed-term appointments with UNU may not exceed six (6) years.
-The mandatory age of retirement for United Nations staff is 65 years.
+This is a full-time employment on a twelve (12) months Personnel Service Agreement (PSA) contract with possibility for renewal subject to requirements and satisfactory work performance, with the combined duration of appointments not exceeding six (6) years.
+The mandatory age of retirement for PSA holders is 65 years.